 - AAdvantage Aviator Red World Elite Mastercard: Earn 60,000 bonus miles (worth $774 on average when used for domestic economy travel) after making your first purchase and paying the annual fee, both within the first 90 days of card ownership.
 Plus, earn 2 miles per dollar spent on all AA purchases and 1 mile per dollar elsewhere.
 Annual fee: $99.

 You can also consider a flexible travel rewards card like the group of cards that offer Ultimate Rewards points through Chase.
 These may not always give you quite the overall bang for your rewards point as co-branded airline cards, but they often allow you to transfer your points to multiple airline partners or book flights at a discounted rate:

-- Chase Sapphire Preferred: You'll earn 80,000 Ultimate Rewards points (worth $1,000 towards travel) if you spend at least $4,000 within the first three months.
+- Chase Sapphire Preferred: You'll Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening (that's $750 when you redeem through Chase Ultimate Rewards®) if you spend at least $4,000 within the first three months.
 You'll also earn 2 points per dollar spent on dining and travel, and 1 point per dollar spent on all else.
 Annual fee: $95.